Bleeding the Power Steering System

 Raise the wheels off the ground and fill the reservoir with fresh power steering fluid.
 Have a helper monitor the level in the reservoir.
 Allowing the system to run low allows air to enter and can quickly damage the power steering pump.

-Start the engine and turn the wheel left and right about 20 times or so, but do not hold it against the stops for more than 5 seconds.
-This causes a sudden increase in system pressure, possibly damaging internal seals and rupturing hoses.
+Start the engine and turn the wheel left and right about 20 times, but hold it against the stops for at most 5 seconds.
+Holding the wheel against the stops causes a sudden increase in system pressure, possibly damaging internal seals and rupturing hoses.

-Monitor the system for a sucking sound or air bubbles in the fluid.
+Monitor the system for a sucking sound, foam, and air bubbles in the fluid.
 If air bubbles remain, shut down the engine for a few minutes and let the fluid settle.
-Inspect the system for leaks, make sure all of the air is removed, and fill the reservoir to its MAX level.
-No air bubbles, foam, or leaks are allowed before returning the vehicle to service.
+Inspect the system for leaks, remove all the air, and fill the reservoir to its MAX level.